-53. Appeals against decisions of Sub-Boards and Boards of Examiners must be made under the Regulations for the Consideration of Appeals Against Decisions of Boards of Examiners for Taught Courses.
+53. Appeals against decisions of Sub-Boards and Boards of Examiners must be made under the Appeals Regulations within the format and timeframe as prescribed by the School.

 Schedule to the Regulations for Certificates

 The powers of the School set out in these Regulations shall be exercisable as follows: